Szeliga/szeliga.github.io-source/content/post/01_getting_started_with_golang.md

 ---
 date: 2016-04-20
-title: Getting started
+title: Getting started with Golang
-description: First post in the series about GoRay development
+description: First post in the series about implementing a Raytracer in Golang
+slug: getting-started-with-golang
 categories:
+  - golang
-  - introduction
+  - raytracer
 type: post
 ---